What do little dogs like to play with?

-When your dog tries to grasp your dress, place paws on you or grabs the toy without invitation, then go silently.
+When your dog tries to grasp your dress, place paws on you or grab the toy without invitation, then go silently.

 Chase and retrieve

-Repeat several times over the following some days, and then you will find a dog that understands if the toy is brought to you back and fallen in your hand, you will offer a delicious food treat.
+Repeat several times over the following some days, and then you will find a dog that understands if the toy is brought to your back and falls in your hand, you will offer a delicious food treat.

 For this game, you can use Basketball Rubber Dog Toy from Love’ N Care.
 This will keep your dog engaged and enthusiastic.
-This product is among the organic dog toys; and prepared by using organic rubber.
+This product is among the organic dog toys-, and is prepared using organic rubber.